pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8sPD-clusters.md

 The most important aspect of a successful PingDirectory cross-cluster deployment assigning accessible and logical dns hostnames.
 Rules:

-1. Each pingdirectory needs it's own hostname avaialable in DNS
+1. Each PingDirectory needs it's own hostname available in DNS
 1. hostname will have a space for the ordinal representing the instance in the statefulset
 1. all hostnames are accessible to all directory instances